ngjunsiang/laymansguide-src/season5/issue061/issue061.md

-**Previously:** Speculative execution is a feature that let’s the CPU speed up execution if it correctly predicts a decision point.
+**Previously:** Speculative execution is a feature that lets the CPU speed up execution if it correctly predicts a decision point.
 The CPU carries out the operations along the predicted decision branch and loads the results if it predicts correctly.

-Meltdown and Spectre need 2 pieces of the puzzle to work, and we have covered the first piece already: How to load the forbidden information into the cache, where it will not be immediately wiped by the OS when we are “found out”.
+Meltdown and Spectre need 2 pieces of the puzzle to leak data, and we have covered the first piece already: How to load the forbidden information into the cache, where it will not be immediately wiped by the OS when we are “found out”.

 The second piece of the puzzle, naturally, is how to get the info out of the cache before the CPU eventually evicts old data from it.